Avalglucosidase alfa: Mechanism of action

 Avalglucosidase alfa is composed of the human GAA enzyme that is conjugated with a couple of bis-mannose-6-phosphate (bis-M6P) tetra-mannose glycans.
 The bis-MGP of avalglucosidase alpha binds to the cation-independent mannose-6-phosphate receptor which is located on the skeletal muscles.
 Once the molecule binds to the receptor, the drug enters the cell.
 The drug then enters the lysosomes of the cell.
 Within the lysosome of the cell, the drugs undergoes cleavage proteolytically and then acts as an enzyme.

 Pharmacokinetics

 The volume of distribution of avalglucosidase alfa was 3.4 L in patients who had Pompe disease of a late onset.
 The average half-life of avalglucosidase alfa was 1.6 hours, measured in patients with late stage Pompe disease.
 There is little information available on the metabolism of the avalglucosidase alfa.
 The protein portion of the drug however does break down into small peptides via catabolic pathways.
 The clearance of the drug is 0.9 L/hour in patients that exhibited late-stage Pompe disease.

 Blackbox warnings

 Avalglucosidase alfa has a blackbox warning for hypersensitivity, infusion-related reactions, and cardiorespiratory failure.

+History

+Avalglucosidase alfa's safety data was obtained from four clinical trials (trial 1/NCT02782741, trial 2/NCT01898364, trial 3/NCT02032524, trial 4/NCT03019406).
+These trials enrolled 124 participants with late-onset Pompe disease and 22 participants with infantile-onset Pompe disease.
+The participants were from 22 countries around the world, including the United States.
+Avalglucosidase alfa was evaluated in four trials of 146 participants with Pompe disease.
+Trial 1 evaluated the benefits and side effects of avalglucosidase alfa, and all four trials evaluated the side effects of avalglucosidase alfa.
+In trial 1, participants received either avalglucosidase alfa or another drug (called the active comparator) intravenously once every two weeks for 49 weeks.
+Neither the participants nor the healthcare providers knew which treatment was being given until after week 49.
+Participants in this trial were followed for up to five years.
+The benefit of avalglucosidase alfa was evaluated by comparing the change in lung function and distance walked between participants who received avalglucosidase alfa to the change in participants who were treated with the active comparator.